 With 571 hp, the Dawn is actually more powerful than Rolls-Royce’s flagship convertible: the Phantom Drophead Coupe.
 Its mighty 6.6-litre twin-turbo V12 blasts this 2.6-tonne land yacht to 60 mph in just 4.9 seconds, plus a limited top speed of 155mph.

-Driving the Dawn in rural Ireland, LeBlanc described its performance as “very invigorating”.
+Driving the Dawn in rural Tuscany, May describes the Dawn as “serene”.
 We concur, although our detour through the traffic-clogged lanes of south-east England was somewhat more stressful.
 It’s difficult to ‘make progress’ (as driving instructors say) when your car takes up more than half the road…

 What’s it like to drive?

 Inevitably, the Dawn’s sheer size has an impact on how you drive it.
 Put simply, it’s an incredibly relaxing way to travel… until you have to park.
-Yes, our car had the optional 360-degree camera system, but anyone who watched Matt LeBlanc trying not to kerb the “£2,000 a pop” alloys in Dingle will know it’s still no easy task.
+Yes, our car had the optional 360-degree camera system, it’s still no easy task.

 The Dawn isn’t as sporting as Rolls-Royce would have you believe.
-In LeBlanc’s words: “It’s a car that will go as fast as you’ll ever need, but makes you want to take your time”.
 Its strength lies in cosseting comfort, with light controls, effortless performance and a pillowy ride – even on optional 21-inch wheels.
 The sense of occasion as you follow that – solid silver – Spirit of Ecstasy down the road is unmatched.

 Fuel economy and running costs